stop-gaming/markdown-blog/published/README.md

 ---

 - This file can be used as a template for a blog post.
-- The [first 8 lines](https://raw.githubusercontent.com/RubyMarkdownBlog/markdown-blog/refs/heads/main/published/README.md) are metadata.
+- The [first 8 lines](https://raw.githubusercontent.com/resumeblog/markdown-blog/refs/heads/main/published/README.md) are metadata.
 The `id` is required, and the others can be omitted.

 ## Key 'id'

 - `id` is **required**.
 Post will not be created on the blog without an `id`.
 - `id` should be **unique**.
 If multiple posts have the same `id`, only one post will be displayed on the blog.
-- For an `id` value, upper and lower case letters, numbers, and `_` are valid.
+- For an `id` value, upper and lower case letters, numbers, and `_` are valid. `-` will be replaced by `_`.
 - You can name the Markdown file anything you want.
 The file name doesn't matter because we mainly use `id` to identify a *post*.

 ## Key 'permalink'